We have set out to be the market leader in technology and connectivity integration across UK infrastructure.

 Working in partnership with our customer we intend to achieve the extraordinary.

-Supporting with pre-contract and post contract design and build multi-discipline rail projects from concept to completion and up to the end of defects liability, building a positive working relationship with all stakeholders.
+To lead and manage a team of commercial staff dealing with pre-contract and post contract design and build multi-discipline rail projects from concept to completion and up to the end of defects liability, building a positive working relationship with all stakeholders.

 - Liaising closely with the Pre-Contract team to understand the scope of works and using this information to assess the risks the terms have on individual projects.